martinlynge/bit-docs/content/docs/quick-start.md

 ### Create a Scope

 In order to export a component, you need to [create a free account in bitsrc.io](https://bitsrc.io/signup), and afterward create a Scope.
-A Scope is a remote Bit workspace that can host and manage components.
+A Scope is a remote Bit directory, simmlar to `git` repository, that can host and manage components.

 There is more to learn about [managing components in Scopes](/docs/organizing-components-in-scopes.html).
 You can check out some example Scopes for **[React components](https://bitsrc.io/bit/movie-app)**.